J. R. Cadot

 Jean Rony Cadot (May 7, 1987) is a Bahamian professional basketball player who last played for Real Canoe of the LEB Plata in Spain.
 A native of Nassau, he was a standout at Sheridan College and TCU, earning third-team All-Mountain West Conference accolades as a senior.
-Cadot has played professionally in several different countries, with teams in Ecuador, Iceland, and Slovakia.
+Cadot has played professionally in several countries, with teams in Ecuador, Iceland, and Slovakia.
 He has played for the Bahamas national team on multiple occasions.

 Early life and high school

 Cadot was born in Nassau, Bahamas to Mary Cadot and Michelet Thomas and grew up with two sisters, Renee and Melani, and three brothers, Tony, Jimmy and Michael.
 From his childhood, he idolized his father, saying that he "tried to live through him."
 Cadot started playing basketball in ninth grade and played for C. V. Bethel Senior High School in Nassau.
 In his junior season, he led the team to a high school championship and was named most valuable player (MVP) of the title game after erupting for 36 points, 12 rebounds and 3 steals.